 Joel Palmer Supt Ind Office

 Report of his official acts in the Quarter ending 31st March 1856

 Once the Caravan arrived at Grand Ronde they would be issued canvas Sibley tents.
 The original planning map of the reservation shows that there were 289 Umpquas and that their encampment was in the western part of the Grand Ronde Valley along the South Yamhill River.
 Their campsites are noted on the map legend as K,L,M,N & O.

 The various tribes in the removal were the Cow Creek Umpqua, Yoncalla Kalapuya and some Molallas.
-Its likely that all of these tribes were lumped together as “Umpquas” in the population counts based on their origin in the Umpqua basin.
-We can assume that these tribes were already well known to one another, from living in the same valley, as well as being gathered at the Umpqua Reservation for as long as 2 years.
+It is likely that all of these tribes were lumped together as “Umpquas” in the population counts based on their origin in the Umpqua basin.
+We can assume that these tribes were already well known to one another, from living in the same valley, as well as being gathered at the Umpqua Reservation for as long as 1 year.
 The southern Molallas had arrived relatively recently at the Umpqua Reservation, likely in December of 1855 or after, as their Treaty was not negotiated until November of 1855.
-The five different encampments of the “Umpquas” are likely based on tribal divisions.
+The five different encampments of the “Umpquas” at Grand Ronde are likely based on tribal divisions.

 By November 25th of 1856 the Umpqua tribes had grown a small number of people, according to a comparison of the population counts on the Hazen map (above) and the first Grand Ronde census.